Teeuwynn has owned dogs her whole life. She has enjoyed the companionship of everything from Pugs to Newfoundlands.

 Some Thoughts on Naming Your Cat

 There are lots of ways to go about naming your cat.
-Below is some food for thought when you are trying to come up with that perfect name.
+Below is some food for thought when you are trying to come up with that perfect name for your beloved pet.

-- Names Based on Norwegian Mythology: The land of Norway has a rich mythology to draw from.
+- Names Based on Norwegian Mythology: Norway has rich mythology to draw from.
 You might name your cat after a Norse god or other mythological inspiration.
 Names like Odin, Freya, and Thor all come from Norse mythology.

 - Names Based on Personality: Norwegian Forest cats have their own, unique personalities.
 Get to know your new pet and you might get a great name.
 Some personality-based names include Owl, Serenity, and Tracker.

 - Names Based on the Northern Forest: Your cat was bred to be at home in winter forests and among splashing streams.
-Use this heritage to inspire a name like Snow or Oak.
+Use this heritage to inspire a name like Snow, River, or Oak.

 Home Is Where The Cat Is